Mango Macarons

 - Line two sheet pans with parchment paper.
 I used a 1½-inch round cookie cutter to draw circles on the parchment paper and flip over the paper (drawing side down).
 Prepare a pastry bag with a round tip.
 I used Wilton 2A.

 - Using a food processor, pulse the powdered sugar and almond flour.
-Sift several times until there is less than 2 tablespoons of almond bits left.
+Sift several times until there are less than 2 tablespoons of almond bits left.
 Add these to the mixture.

 - In the bowl of an electric mixer with the whisk attachment, combine the egg whites, cream of tartar, and sugar.
 Whip on medium-high speed until stiff peaks form, about 5-7 minutes.

-- Transfer batter into pastry bag and pipe the batter into the pre-traced circles on the baking sheet.
-Tap baking sheet hard on a counter to release any air bubbles trapped in the batter.
+- Transfer the batter to a pastry bag and pipe the batter into the pre-traced circles on the baking sheet.
+Tap the baking sheet hard on a counter to release any air bubbles trapped in the batter.

 - Using a fine sieve, gently sift the finely crushed freeze-dried mango powder over the shells.
 A thin coating of the mango powder is sufficient.